Error-331/code_tests/docs/bible/quotes.md

 ...The destroying angel is commanded to keep his sword in its sheath till the elect of God are sheltered...

+### My Choice is His Choice

+*"He will choose our inheritance for us"*

+**(Psalm 47:8)**

+...The Lord will cause us to stand in our lot, and our place is appointed by His infinite wisdom...

 ## Angus Buchan

 ### In Quietness and Trust